mcbonamy/SEM_popsim/README.md

 ### Use of BLUPF90
 During simulations RENUMF90 and BLUPF90 executables are required (Animal breeding and genetic group, University of Georgia).
-Can be downloaded from http://nce.ads.uga.edu/html/projects/programs/
+Can be downloaded from http://nce.ads.uga.edu/html/projects/programs/.
+The files names mut be:
+- `renumf90.exe` and `blupf90.exe` if you run in windows
+- `renumf90` and `blupf90` if you run in linux

 Parameter files are used in simulation:
 - `RENUMF90_for_diagonal.par` for diagonal covariances